 Welcome to week two of our Healthy Digestion Challenge!
-This week we will continue on with the recommendations from week one while bringing our focus to a few new challenges.
-By making these changes to our diet and lifestyle over this 28 day period, we are hoping to shed light on where our dietary struggles lie (say giving up all white sugar), bring awareness to all of the (hidden) ingredients that are in our foods, and finally give our digestions a much needed break in order to rekindle our fire, flush away toxins and reestablish sustainable energy and health.
+This week you will continue on with the recommendations from week one while bringing your focus to a few new challenges.
+Making these changes to your diet and lifestyle over this 28 day period will shed light on where your dietary struggles lie (say giving up all white sugar), bring more awareness to the (hidden) ingredients that are in your foods, and finally give your digestion a much needed break in order to rekindle your fire (Agni), flush away toxins, and reestablish sustainable energy and health.

-Overtime our previous unhealthy dietary habits should slowly wane away the more you can get them out of your system and out of your daily routine.
-The first few days always seem to be the hardest, but once you eliminate the “bad” habits while finding more positive replacements (say replacing that cookie with some fruit), they soon become more natural.
+Overtime, your previous unhealthy dietary habits should slowly wane away as you begin to get them out of your system and out of your daily routine.
+The first few days always seem to be the hardest, but once you eliminate the “bad” habits while finding more positive replacements (say replacing that cookie with some fruit), they will soon become more natural.
 This of course takes time, but with the notable positive results that come with these changes, more motivation will manifest.

 Healthy Digestion Challenge: WEEK 2

 One of the main causes of digestive imbalances is the regular intake of improper food combinations (such as in this picture!).
 This means that it is not always what you are eating, but how you are eating it.
 For example, both yogurt and fruit are very healthy foods, but when eaten together they cause fermentation in the gut, leading to digestive disturbances and toxic accumulation.